 The OPERA Experiment needs 62 Brick Wall (31 for each SuperModule) corresponding to a 124 SW production.
-To satisfy the amount of this production and to assure the reproducibility of the SW an automatic machine has been designed.
+To ensure the needed production rate as well as the reproducibility of the SW an automatic machine has been designed.
 The machine is equipped with a laser-welding tool moved by an auto-positioning system of carriages.
 The trays and the ribbon are pre-positioned in their nominal relative position and than held together until the end of welding operations by a mechanical reference tool.
-Up to now have been produced 24 SW with a production rate of about 2.5 SW/week.
-It's foreseen a speed up by the end of June 2005 in order to reach a 3 SW/week speed production.
-Several corrections and an alignment of the machine have been needed to match the drawings specs.
-A conditioning air system has been mandatory to keep the room temperature at 24± 4°C. The following numbers show the SW as built:
+Up to now 24 SW have been produced with a production rate of about 2.5 SW/week.
+It's foreseen to speed up the production rate by the end of June 2005 in order to reach 3 SW/week .
+Several corrections and an alignment of the machine have been needed to match the specs.
+A conditioning air system has been installed to keep the room temperature at $24 \pm 4^{\circ}$ C.

+The following numbers show the SW as built:

-• Trays Pitch: $105.3 \pm 0.1 \text{ mm}$ • Trays Internal Width: $82.6 \pm 0.25 \text{ mm}$ • Total Height: $7330 \pm 0.6 \text{ mm}$
+- Trays Pitch: $105.3 \pm 0.1 \text{ mm}$

+- Trays Internal Width: 82.6 ± 0.25 mm

+- Total Height: $7330 \pm 0.6 \text{ mm}$